taha1048/Data-Cleaning-Transformation/README.md

-## This project aims to enhance the validity and usability of a used cars dataset, preparing it for various applications such as machine learning, data visualization, and analysis.
+## This project aims to enhance the validity and usability of the dataset, preparing it for various applications such as machine learning, data visualization, and analysis.

 **The project is organized into three main phases (with provided notebooks):**
 1. Exploratory data analysis (EDA).